-Clearance Rate = Total number of outgoing cases Total number of incoming cases
+Clearance Data Total number of outgoing cases Clearance Rate = Total number of incoming cases

 Clearance rates can be calculated over any time period, as long as the incoming and outgoing values apply to that same time period.
-Using the monthly caseload statistical reports submitted by judges, the total number of outgoing cases is determined using the reported "Total Terminations" values.
-The ratio of outgoing cases to incoming cases (produced using the above formula) is ordinarily multiplied by 100 and expressed as percentage.
+Using the monthly caseload statistical reports submitted by judges, the total number of outgoing cases is determined using the reported "total terminations" values.
+The ratio of outgoing cases to incoming cases (produced using the above formula) ordinarily is multiplied by 100 and expressed as percentage.
 The target is a clearance rate of 100 percent.

-A clearance rate of 100 percent means a court terminated over a given time period exactly as many cases as it took in during that same time period.
-If a court's clearance rate is regularly less than 100 percent over an extended period of time, the court will develop a backlog because the pace of incoming cases exceeds the pace of outgoing cases.
+A clearance rate of 100 percent means over a given time period a court terminated exactly as many cases as it took in during that same time period.
+If a court's clearance rate regularly is less than 100 percent over an extended period of time, then the court will develop a backlog because the pace of incoming cases exceeds the pace of outgoing cases.

 While valuable, clearance rates alone do not accurately depict a court's success in moving its entire docket forward in a timely fashion.
-A court may regularly demonstrate a 100 percent or greater clearance rate while simultaneously keeping a sizable number of cases from being disposed of within applicable time standards.
+A court may regularly demonstrate a 100-percent, or greater, clearance rate while simultaneously keeping a sizable number of cases from being disposed of within applicable time standards.
 Accordingly, clearance rates should be viewed alongside a measure that gauges the extent to which a court's caseload is pending beyond time standards, such as the overage rate.